catmaid/circuitmap/README.md

 fragments postsynaptic to the query skeleton/fragment.
 In both cases, to be actually added, the number of connections between the fragments and the query skeleton/fragment needs to be at least as large as defined in the two threshold input fields in the widget.

+### Notes

+- It might be useful to monitor the number of synapses as well as the visual representation befor and after synapses are added.
+To so, open the *3D Viewer* ("3D" icon) and add the active skeletonto the *Selection Table* that was opened alongside the 3D Viewer (right below it) by selection "Active skeleton" as *From* and then click the <kbd>Append</kbd> button.
+Synapses are displayed by default.
+  To get basic synapse counts, click on <kbd>Measure</kbd> in the *Selection Table*.
+  While both the *3D Viewer* and the *Measurement Table* can be refreshed with the help of the <kbd>Refresh</kbd> button, it might be useful to open just a second instance of both widgets, so the before and after can be seen more easily.
+  *Note:* Windows can be moved around in CATMAID by dragging the window title bar with the mouse.
+- Undo is not possible at this point.
+Past data can however normally be recovered in CATMAID thanks to a complete audit log.
+In production environments it is however advisable regardless to make sure synapses are added to the correct skeleton.